-The new, streamlined census procedures are causing traffic chaos.
+The new, streamlined universal census procedures are causing traffic chaos.
 The rules require people to register for tax purposes at their place of origin.
-To tackle the enormous numbers of people now on the move because of this, the government is to levy congestion charges to discourage people from going to their place of origin.
+To cope with the enormous numbers of people now on the move because of this, the government is to levy congestion charges to discourage people from travelling to their place of origin.

 And news just in.
 Government experts who have finished studying the thousand-page dossier found in the possession of some of the followers of a radical cult leader have concluded that he has not yet made a full disclosure of the weapons at his disposal.
-A defence spokesman said: “His way of operating is to mobilise poor and disaffected members of society, so it is hard to know where He may strike next.
-It is difficult however to pinpoint God’s plans with any certainty as these documents are up to three thousand years old and written in ancient Hebrew."
+A defence spokesman said: “His main way of operating is to mobilise poor and disaffected members of society, so it is hard to know where He may strike next.
+It is difficult however to pinpoint his plans with any certainty as these documents are up to three thousand years old and mostly written in ancient Hebrew."
 Copies of the dossier have even been found left in hotel bedrooms.

-The spokesman said: “We will use all the resources of modern society to safeguard our way of life against this threat of subversion.
-In the meantime”, he continued, “people should go about their normal lives and ensure they have more than sufficient stocks of alcohol, food and entertainment for protection.
-Force may be used as a last resort, and it is regrettable that some innocent civilians, even children, may die in our efforts to eliminate the threat of God, but we will not rest until we have brought him to justice.”
+The spokesman said: “We will use all the resources of modern society to safeguard our way of life against the threat of subversion.
+In the meantime”, he continued, “people should go about their normal lives and ensure they have more than sufficient supplies of alcohol, food and digital entertainment for protection.
+Force may be used as a last resort, and it is regrettable that some innocent civilians, even children, may die in our efforts to eliminate the threat, but we will not rest until we have brought God to justice.”
 The spokesman warned that it may take as long as thirty years to do this.